urda/website/_posts/2010-10-08-mvvm-more-than-a-cool-acronym.md

   * If data binding is not handle well and cleanly, things can get messy really quick!
   * Having to create a property then code needed to bind to said property, can lead to duplicate code and maintenance problems down the road

 As with any project, plenty of planning and thought has to be put in to produce a successful program.
-MVVM will not fit every individual&#8217;s needs, but no architecture is perfect.
+MVVM will not fit every individual's needs, but no architecture is perfect.
 So take a look at MVVM and see if it is the right path for your application.